ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

 * Provision an instance of **{{site.data.keyword.wca_full_notm}}** through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog) page or by working with an IBM sales representative.

-When you finish provisioning your **{{site.data.keyword.wca_full_notm}}** instance, you are redirected to an onboarding checklist page to help you prepare {{site.data.keyword.wca_full_notm}} for your Visual Studio Code environment.
+When you finish provisioning your {{site.data.keyword.wca_full_notm}} instance, click the **Setup** button to navigate to an onboarding checklist page to help you configure the instance.
+Alternatively, you can select **Administration**>**Setup** from the main navigation menu at any time to access this onboarding checklist.

 Items in that checklist correspond to each of the following steps.
-Click the action arrows that are associated with each checklist item to go to the {{site.data.keyword.cloud_notm}} pages where you complete the steps.
+Click the action arrows on the checklist page that are associated with each item to go to the {{site.data.keyword.cloud_notm}} pages where you complete the steps.

 ## Create a Service ID and API key
 {: #apikey}